Janice Atkinson: Controversies

 During the 2014 campaign it emerged that despite Atkinson's claims – and status as a champion of state selective education – her alma mater, Blackheath Bluecoat School, is not and has never been a grammar school.

 It was also reported that, before she joined UKIP, Atkinson was dropped from the 2011 alternative vote campaign following a meeting with undecided Conservatives in which she mentioned "her support for elements of" the British National Party's platform.
 A few days later Atkinson swore at anti-racism campaigners.
 The incident followed her call for 'abusive' anti-UKIP protestors to be arrested by the police.
 A photo capturing the moment was widely reported and went viral on social media.

 Atkinson, who has described towns in Kent as 'no-go areas' as a result of Eastern European immigration, has defended her position, claiming she marched as part of the Anti-Nazi League in her youth.

 In August 2014 she issued an apology after being recorded by a BBC News crew referring to the Thai (or Thai-born) wife of a constituent, who were both UKIP supporters, as "a ting-tong from somewhere", a term used in Thailand for people with mental health problems.
 The woman and her husband threatened to withdraw from UKIP membership but changed their mind following a personal apology from UKIP leader Nigel Farage.
-Interviewed on camera later at their home, the woman and her husband said that Atkinson hadn't apologised to them and was quite belligerent.
+Interviewed on camera later at their home, the woman and her husband said that Atkinson hadn't apologised to them and was belligerent when speaking to them on the phone; the husband remarked that "She was quite forthright in pointing out what a lovely lady she is."
 Whilst speaking of Atkinson, Farage said "99% of UKIP members aren't like that and don't hold those views".
 Atkinson apologised and explained in an interview shortly after that she never meant any malice and the unintended comment was taken out of context.

 In December 2014 it was revealed that Atkinson, whose annual salary as an MEP was around £79,000 per year, owed more than £2,000 in unpaid child support.
 Her ex-husband claimed this had "caused major hardship for her son and for her family".
 Atkinson was singled out for criticism as she had previously attacked "feckless families" who have more children than they can afford.